Fireflies in Florida? It’s a thing! Blue Spring State Park offers special viewing in spring ‘firefly season.’

 Here are 11 stops you can make on a Florida Keys trip if you’re looking to discover someplace new.
 We offer visitor info and insider tips.

-Ravine Gardens State Park in Palatka: Azaleas bloom in spring; beauty year-round
+Ravine Gardens State Park in Palatka: Azaleas are at peak bloom

 Ravine Gardens State Park in spring is a spectacular sight as azaleas and other flowers bloom.
 The park has a fascinating history & beautiful trails.